 TAI PAL is governed by a Board of Directors; three are appointed by the Taxpayers Australia Limited Board and two are elected by TAI PAL’s membership.
 Each Director’s term of service is for four years.
 No Director may serve more than two consecutive terms (or eight years).
 The Board is governed by the Constitution of TAI PAL.

 TAI PAL has an Ethics Committee, established to assist the Board in fulfilling its obligations and responsibilities in relation to all ethical matters consistent with the Board’s long-term goals.

 TAI PAL has a suite of governance documents that members and the general public may access:

 Members of the public may lodge written complaints with TAI PAL concerning the conduct of any accounting professional who is a member of TAI PAL.
-The complaints will be provided to TAI PAL's company secretary who will contact the complainant and let them know that the written complaint has been received.

 Please note that not all registered tax agents will be members of TAI PAL.
-Any complaints received by TAI PAL against non-member tax agents who are members of other professional bodies will be referred to the appropriate body for action.
+Any complaints received by TAI PAL against non-member tax agents who are members of other professional bodies may be referred to the appropriate body for action.

 In rare instances, the complainant could be referred to the TPB directly should the allegations against a particular registered tax agent be serious.

-If you require any further information please contact TAI PAL Administration on (03) 8851 4555 or [email protected]
+If you require any further information, please contact TAI PAL Administration on (03) 8851 4555 or [email protected]